Higher-Order Exceptional Points Induced by Non-Markovian Environments: Pseudomode analysis

 \section{Pseudomode analysis}

+Readers primarily interested in the effective Hamiltonian may skip this appendix, as the main results are identical to those in Appendix~\ref{non-Markovian input–output}.
 Within the pseudomode framework, a structured bath is replaced by a set of locally damped auxiliary modes that reproduce its spectral density \cite{Alford250916377}.
 As an example, for a cavity mode, this Markovian embedding realizes a controllable Lorentzian bath spectral density in a non-Markovian environment \cite{Jack0438032001,Barnett1997,Garraway5522901997,Garraway5546361997,Man900621042014,Mazzola800121042009,Pleasance960621052017,Tamascelli120030402}.
 We introduce a system composed of a cavity mode (eigenfrequency ${\omega _n}$) coupled to a pseudomode (eigenfrequency $\omega _x$).
-The Hamiltonian for this system is
+The Hamiltonian for this system in a rotating frame with $\omega_x$ is